voxel51/eta/docs/python23_guide.md

-# Python 2/3 compatibility
+# ETA Python 2/3 Compatibility Guide

+The ETA codebase supports both Python 2 and 3.
 This document:

 * explains how to update existing Python 2 code to make it Python 3 compatible